Merc Rule 49: The road to hell is paved with politicians. And mimes.

 They keep the military under their thumbs with resources, although General Gammon would never admit it.
 Manufacturing everything from mechs and machine guns to mines.
 Longhorn and Bixby also play favorites with the local goings on.
 Siding with the Kabukimono in local affairs means buying up their androids and cutting the little man out of honest work.
 Everyone has a price, and Longhorn and Bixby stand with the highest bidder.
 Love ’em or hate, it’s what we’re stuck with.

 They ain’t the only corrupt politicians across the Red Frontier.
+Or the worst.

 Atlantic de Mer has the Vanities.
 An entire elitist class ruling over everything.
 Might as well be local royalty.
 All those hoity-toity bastards care about are masquerades, orgies, and drugs.
 Everyone else around is a little too preoccupied trying to live to stop ’em.
-That and they have spies everywhere.
+That and the Vanities have spies everywhere.

 The closest thing Heliopolis Vault has to politicians are the Regulators.
 Like self-appointed judges, sheriffs, and deputies.
 They might put on a good show, but I can tell you right now they ain’t angels.
 Half of ’em are corrupt.
 Looking the other way, or outright selling their services to the highest bidder.
 Such is the way of things in the Vault.
 It’s a mean way to live, but you can’t get anything done without ’em.